Mariners’ one-run magic absent in narrow loss to Rays

 The Rays got that run back in the bottom of the inning when Drew Steckenrider, who hadn’t pitched since July 30 due to heavy usage and some soreness, gave up a massive solo homer to former Mariner Mike Zunino.
 After striking out in his first two at-bats, Zunino got a fastball that he could handle and hit it off the back wall behind the center-field fence.

-“Steck left a ball down to Zunino,” Servais said.
-“That’s where you don’t want to pitch Zunino.
-And he paid for it.”

 Seattle trimmed the lead to one run in the eighth inning.
 Crawford led off with a double and later scored on a wild pitch.
-With Haniger on second as the tying run with one out, Seager and Abraham both missed hitting pitches hard off of Matt Wiser for fly outs.
+With Haniger on second as the tying run with one out, Seager and Abraham Toro both missed hitting pitches hard off Matt Wiser for fly outs.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.